Australia thrash England to retain Ashes

 Resuming on 31-4, England were meekly dismissed for just 68 inside 81 minutes, with debutant Scott Boland taking an astonishing 6-7.

-Their final four wickets fell in the space of 16 balls as England offered the weakest of resistance in front of a jubilant home crowd at the Melbourne Cricket Ground.
+Their final five wickets fell in the space of 29 balls as England offered the weakest of resistance in front of a jubilant home crowd at the Melbourne Cricket Ground.

+England's 68 all out is their lowest total in Australia since March 1904 and their ninth lowest score against them in Tests.

 The result means Australia have retained the Ashes after just 12 days of cricket and will be eyeing a 5-0 series win.